nestjs/docs.nestjs.com/content/openapi/types-and-parameters.md

 <figure><img src="/assets/swagger-dto.png" /></figure>

 As you can see, the definition is empty although the class has a few declared properties.
-In order to make the class properties visible to the `SwaggerModule`, we have to either annotate them with the `@ApiProperty()` decorator or use a CLI plugin (read more in the **Plugin** section) which will do it automatically:
+In order to make the class properties visible to the `SwaggerModule`, we have to either annotate them with the `@ApiProperty()` decorator or use the CLI plugin (read more in the **Plugin** section) which will do it automatically:

 ```typescript
 import { ApiProperty } from '@nestjs/swagger';